 What I'm told is that there are far bigger issues in play.

-Pfizer obviously being one of them, and and his knowing that the dossier was dirty and unverified, but a premeditated fraud before a Pfizer court uh is a far bigger issue uh and other issues apparently that might go beyond the borders of this country are being investigated.
+FISA, obviously, being one of them, and his knowing that the dossier was dirty and unverified, but a premeditated fraud before a FISA court is a far bigger issue.

-And I don't know, you probably know more about that than I do.
+You probably know more about that than I do.

 My sources are saying the same thing.

-There are quotes in my column that really go to that issue, which is hey, this was a small issue.
+There are quotes in my column that really go to that issue, which is, hey, this was a small issue.

-Could we have prosecuted?
+Could we have prosecuted him?

 Maybe.